 Compatibility

 The first is operating system compatibility.
 It’s essential to ensure that the software supports the operating system used by your systems.
-However, some businesses prefer to remain with particular suppliers, like Microsoft, Oracle, IBM, or Citrix and may need to make a decision in accordance with this preference.
+However, some businesses prefer to remain with particular suppliers, like Microsoft, Oracle, IBM, or Citrix and may need to make a decision by this preference.
 Consider platforms like Redhat or Proxmox if you’re seeking open-source applications.

 Scalability

-Scalability is yet another vital aspect to take into account.
-Some virtualization software can scale up better than others and can handle a considerable number of virtual machines (VMs).
+Scalability is yet another vital aspect to consider.
+Some virtualization software can scale up better than others and can handle many virtual machines (VMs).
 Choosing a platform that can scale up and down VMs based on demand can be highly beneficial.

 Consumption of Resources